-You have the right to vote in elections for the Board of Directors.
+You have the right to vote in elections for the Board of Directors and Shareholder proposals/resolutions.
 If you are a non-native shareholder, you do not have the right to vote.

-Why do I need to do to update my address?
+What do I need to do to update my address?

 How can I change my name?

 A legal document is required in order to change your name in the Sitnasuak database.
 The most common documents sent in are copies of an ID card, marriage certificate or divorce decree.
-You can scan to email (preferred), mail or fax in your document to: Attention Shareholder Department; fax number 907-375-2910, or email to .
+You can scan to email (preferred), mail, or fax in your document to Attention Shareholder Department: fax number 907-375-2910, or email to .

 What do I need to know about my Sitnasuak Native Corporation stock shares?

 Your shares are yours and no one else can make changes to your shares unless you transfer/gift them to another person(s) who are able to receive them by law (family).

 Can I give my shares to family members while I am alive?

 Yes, this is called a “Gift of Settlement Common Stock” Under the 1991 Amendments to ANSCA (43.U.S.C 1601 et sq), you may give stock to only a person who is your child, grandchild, great-grandchild, niece, nephew, brother or sister.
-This person must be an Alaskan Native, descendant of an Alaskan Native, legally or tribally adopted into your family.
+This person must be an Alaskan Native, a descendant of an Alaskan Native, legally or tribally adopted into your family.

 How can I ensure my shares will be passed on the way I choose upon my passing?

 You can bequeath your shares of Sitnasuak Native Corporation stock in a formal will or Sitnasuak Native Corporation Stock Will.
 This will ensure that your shares are inherited by the people you choose.
 Sitnasuak encourages every Shareholder to complete a stock will.

 What happens if I do not have a will upon my passing?

 This means your shares will be transferred to your heirs per representation.
 For example, 50% will go to your spouse and 50% will go to your child/children.
 If you do not have a spouse, 100% will be divided amongst your children or child.
 If you do not have any children, 100% will go to your spouse.

 Can I sell my Sitnasuak Native Corporation stock shares?

-What were the past years dividend distributions?
+What were the past years’ dividends or distributions?

 Is my Sitnasuak Native Corporation dividend taxable?